Chapter 9 Bankruptcy: A Lifeline for Struggling Municipalities Explained

 - School districts

-- Special purpose districts (like bridge authorities or highway authorities)
+- Special purpose districts

-Financial Criteria for Filing
+Financial Criteria for Filing:

 The Chapter 9 Bankruptcy Process